Northern Ireland, 1976

 Together, the three co-founded the Peace People, a movement committed to building a just and peaceful society in Northern Ireland.
 They organized each week, for six months, peace rallies throughout Ireland and the UK.
 These were attended by many thousands of people – mostly women, and during this time there was a 70% decrease in the rate of violence.
 Mairead currently serves as Honorary President.

 Since receiving the award, Mairead has dedicated her life to promoting peace, both in Northern Ireland and around the world.
 Working with community groups throughout Northern Ireland, political and church leaders, she has sought to promote dialogue, nonviolence and equality between deeply divided communities.

 A graduate from Irish School of Ecumenics, Maguire works with inter-church and interfaith organizations and is a councilor with the International Peace Council.
 She is a Patron of the Methodist Theological College, and Northern Ireland Council for Integrated Education.
-She is also the author of The Vision of Peace: Faith and Hope in Northern Ireland, the second edition of which was recently published by Orbis Books.
+She is also the author of The Vision of Peace: Faith and Hope in Northern Ireland.

 All News About Mairead Maguire